financial-freedom-school-teaching

 The Current State of Financial Education in Schools

-The current state of financial education in schools is not encouraging.
-According to a survey conducted by the National Financial Educators Council, only 17 states in the US require high school students to take a personal finance course.
-Furthermore, only 20% of teachers feel confident teaching financial education, and only 12% of students feel adequately prepared to manage their finances after graduation.
-This lack of financial education has led to a generation of young adults who are struggling with debt, poor credit scores, and financial insecurity.
+The present situation regarding financial education in schools is not good.
+A survey by the National Financial Educators Council found that only 17 states in the US make high school students take a personal finance course.
+Moreover, 80% of teachers are not comfortable with teaching financial education, and 88% of students feel that they are not ready to handle their finances after graduation.

 financial-freedom-school-knowledge